Expunging or Sealing Your Massachusetts Criminal Record

 If your case is continued without a finding ("CWOF") or you receive pretrial probation, the case will show as an "open" matter on your Massachusetts CORI until the period of pretrial probation or the "CWOF" ends, or terminates.
 At that point, the case is dismissed.
 If you do not petition the court to seal that record, it will show as a "dismissed" case.
 However, once the case is dismissed you are free to ask the court to seal your criminal record of the case, and you should.

 If you want the record of the dismissal sealed immediately, you must file a petition to seal with the court that heard the case.
 There will be a hearing in which you must show the judge that the presence of the case on your record is hurting your career, housing or other life issues.

 You do not have to see a judge if you can wait to seal your dismissed case.
-Sealing of dismissals and dismissed CWOF's is almost automatic after five years for misdemeanors or ten years for felonies.
-You simply must file a petition with the Department of Probation by mail to their Boston office.
-There is no need to see a judge.
+Sealing of dismissals and dismissed CWOF's can occur via the Department of Probation after three years for misdemeanors or seven years for felonies, as discussed above.

 So, dismissed Massachusetts criminal cases can be sealed by a judge immediately upon dismissal.
 This will hide the fact that applicants were ever arrested for the charge.
 Contrary to some myths, the fact of the entire case will be sealed from view and removed from your Massachusetts, federal and interstate CORI.
 There will be no record at all, not even an entry suggesting that your case has been sealed or removed from public view.